xp44mm/FSharp.Literals/README.md

 ```

-You can also use shortcut methods same as this mothod
+You can also use shortcut methods same as this method:

 ```F#
 let y = Render.printType<(string*int)*(float*bool)>
 Should.equal y "(string*int)*(float*bool)"
 ```

+to print F# types using the syntax of F# source code.
+In order to please the C#-programmers, it's all this `list<int>` style instead of `int list`.
+You can also re-implement `TypePrinter` interfaces to custom printed result in your styles.